NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 - FGET% and FGET$ have the same URL.
 Fix.
 - FPUT% and FPUT$ have the same URL.
 Fix.
 - FILL and FILL$ have the same URL.
 Fix.
+- FLP_DRIVE and FLP_DRIVE$ have the same URL.
+Fix.
 - FREAD and FREAD$ have the same URL.
 Fix.
 - FWRITE and FWRITE$ have the same URL.
 Fix.